rciam/rciam-docs/docs/developer/guide-for-sps.md

 #### Configure Client

-To register the Client in the BETA instance of OpenAIRE Login you need to send as an email as described in [Client registration](#client-registration) section and include a `Redirect URI` (e.g.
+To register the Client in the BETA instance of OpenAIRE AAI you need to send as an email as described in [Client registration](#client-registration) section and include a `Redirect URI` (e.g.
 `http://localhost/simple-oidc-client-php/refreshtoken.php`), the needed Grant Type and Scopes.
 The Redirect URI must link to `refreshtoken.php` which is located in simple-oidc-client-php directory.

-A member of the OpenAIRE Login Support team will take care of your request and they will send you the `Client ID` and `Client Secret`.
+A member of the OpenAIRE AAI Support team will take care of your request and they will send you the `Client ID` and `Client Secret`.

 #### Configure simple-oidc-client-php